-Disabled mode is signaled on relay #1 and on the Fault Relay (Relay #3) by default.
-Refer to sections 4.3.6 and 5.5.10 for further information.
-The buzzer will beep once every 60 seconds if the beep checkbox for the Disable condition on the Relay configuration screen (section 5.5.10) is ticked.
+Disabled mode is signaled on relay #1 by default.
+Other relays may also be configured to signal disabled mode.
+Refer to sections 4.3.6 and 5.5.12 for further information.
+For example, disabled mode may be also signaled as an additional condition on the Fault Relay (Relay #3).
+The buzzer will beep once every 60 seconds if the beep checkbox for the Disable condition on the Relay configuration screen (section 5.5.12) is ticked.

-- To disable the detector, once all alarms and faults have been acknowledged, press and hold the button for approximately 4 seconds, until the DISABLED LED illuminates continuously. - To re-enable the unit, once all alarms and faults have been acknowledged, press and hold the button for approximately 4 seconds, until the DISABLED LED deactivates continuously. - While the detector is disabled, any faults or alarms may be acknowledged by pressing this button once.
+- To disable the detector, once all alarms and faults have been acknowledged, press and hold the button for approximately 4 seconds, until the DISABLED LED illuminates continuously. - To re-enable the unit, once all alarms and faults have been acknowledged, press and hold the button for approximately 4 seconds, until the DISABLED LED deactivates continuously. - · While the detector is disabled, any faults or alarms may be acknowledged by pressing this button once.